 Dogs wouldn’t have anything to do with cinnamon out in the wild, and aren’t too concerned about spicing up their food.
 Dogs eat to live, they aren’t stopping to savor what’s going in the food hole.
 We’ve seen it said that there are health benefits to giving cinnamon to dogs, but we think they’ll do just fine with a high quality dog food.

 Differences in Dogs and Humans

-Much of the recommendations out there for giving dogs cinnamon as a cite studies on cinnamon in humans, and then try to make a correlation between dogs and humans.
+Most of the recommendations out there for giving dogs cinnamon cite studies on the effects of cinnamon for humans.
+They then try to make a correlation between dogs and humans.
 While we’re both mammals and share many of the same organs and systems, the way we process foods is still different, right down to a dog being mostly carnivorous, and humans being omnivores.

-The stomach acids we produce are different, and our daily dietary needs are different.
+The stomach acids we produce are different and our daily dietary needs are also different.
 Yes, cinnamon is a very healthy spice for humans to consume, but even we don’t need it daily, and dogs definitely don’t.
-The closest you’ll get to any study being done on the benefits of cinnamon for dogs is anecdotal findings based on one dog owner and their own dog.
+The closest you’ll get to any study being done on the benefits of cinnamon for dogs is anecdotal findings based on one dog owner and their personal observations of their own dog.